Elisekcl/internet-governance-text-analysis/README.md

 addressing a different side of the policymaking process in these venues:

-1. **A web scraper** (R) that collects messages from IETF working group mailing list archives, extracting message bodies, senders, and dates.
+1. **A web scraper** (R) that collects messages from IETF working group mailing list archives, extracting message bodies and senders (in particular the email addresses as a way to capture professional affiliations).
    This component is about *who is involved* in the policymaking process — identifying participants in discussions that shape the rules, beyond formal authorship of the final documents.
-2. **A technical complexity measure** (Python) that quantifies how specialised a policy document is, using WordNet synsets as a proxy for vocabulary specialisation.
+3. **A technical complexity measure** (Python) that quantifies how specialised a policy document is, using WordNet synsets as a proxy for vocabulary specialisation.
 This component is about *the policy documents produced* — characterising their substantive content and the degree of